-The full guard (closed guard) is one of the basic and complex guards in BJJ Jiu Jitsu martial arts.
+The full guard (closed guard) is one of the basic and complex guards in BJJ Jiu-Jitsu martial arts.
 It is a superb guard especially for beginners where they’ll learn a ton of concepts, tactics, passion, … more likely they will have troubles several times in this Brazilian jiu-jitsu position.
-Moreover, you will find that the closed guard is a simple and fertile guard when you master its basics concepts.
-Therefore, when that happens, the full guard will lead you to develop so far your game by adding numerous submissions techniques, sweeps, and explosive moves.
+Moreover, you will find that the closed guard is a simple and fertile guard when you master its basic concepts.
+Therefore, when that happens, the full guard will lead you to develop your game by adding numerous submission techniques, sweeps, and explosive moves.

-Find out in this BJJ article an awesome list of some tough Brazilian jiu-jitsu submissions from full guard, sweeps, basics, and more.
+Find in this article an awesome list of some tough Brazilian jiu-jitsu submissions from full guard, sweeps, basics, and more.
 Stay tuned!

-The closed guard or referred to as full guard is one of the foremost fundamental positions in Brazilian jiu-jitsu.
-In this guard variation, the bottom BJJ player uses both legs wrapped around their opponent.
+What is the full guard in BJJ?
+The full guard or closed guard or referred to as full guard is one of the foremost fundamental positions in Brazilian jiu-jitsu.
+In this guard variation, the bottom player uses both legs wrapped around their opponent.

-The full guard is a good position for the person on rock bottom because he or she could use their arms and legs to wrap their opponent, attack, also he can move to the hybrid guard or other transition.
+What makes a closed guard so effective?
+The closed guard is a good position for the person on rock bottom because he or she could use their arms and legs to wrap their opponent, attack, also he can move to the hybrid guard or other transition.
 However, the person on the top at the full guard position has few choices unless he could break it.

-Moreover, the MMA closed guard remains useful with bottom attacks and sweeps, but it is not ideal from a judging and striking aspect.
-Furthermore, going for the full guard in a self-defense situation could be useful against an untrained adversary, but it could be dangerous against a trained opponent.
+In MMA, the closed guard remains useful with bottom attacks and sweeps, but it is not ideal from a judging and striking aspect.
+Furthermore, it could be useful in a self-defense situation against an untrained adversary, but it could be dangerous against a trained opponent.